 com.mysql.jdbc.exceptions.jdbc4.MySQLSyntaxErrorException: REFERENCES command denied to user

-This error is commonly seen in JIRA Server environments that have been setup to use a MySQL 5.7.6 database version or higher.
+This error is commonly seen in JIRA Server environments that have been set up to use a MySQL 5.7.6 database version or higher.

 The most common times when you might see this kind of error would be:

-- During an initial setup of JIRA
+- During the initial setup of Jira

 - During a migration from Cloud to Server

-- If you have recently upgraded your database server or migrated your JIRA database to a different database server.
+- If you have recently upgraded your database server or migrated your Jira database to a different database server.